 What's the best way to accept or reject a job offer?
 What type of job offer letter will you receive if you are offered a job?
 How do you say thank you for a job offer?

 The way that a company treats its candidate matters to the company’s overall image.
 Sending rejection letters to candidates who weren't chosen for the job promotes goodwill and helps to solidify the company's reputation for caring about the people they interact with and for treating them well.

 Of course, employers also send job offer letters as well.
 These often include information about the start date, the salary, and benefits.
 Sometimes a letter will also include a request for written confirmation of acceptance of the offer.

 Below is a list of sample letters rejecting candidates for jobs and interviews, as well as letters offering candidates jobs.
 These will give you a sense of the kinds of responses you might get when applying for jobs.

 Keep in mind, however, that not all companies will send you a rejection letter.
-Here is information on how to follow up with an employer if you have not heard back about a job.
+So, you may wish to follow up with an employer if you have not heard back about a job after a reasonable time.